symfony/symfony-docs/book/forms.rst

             // ...
         ));

-Any framgents inside the `Acme/StoreBundle/Resources/views/Form` folder are now used globally to define form output.
+Any fragments inside the `Acme/StoreBundle/Resources/views/Form` directory are now used globally to define form output.

 .. index::